gabcg/notes/MSI Notes/MSI.md

 **PDB Manipulation**

 The gap that we were talking about before generates two N and C-terminal ends.
-To avoid charged artifacts with them, they are capped with ACE and CT3, so they remain neutral.

-The disulfide bonds need to be identified.
+To avoid artifacts related to charges the ends are capped with *ACE* and *CT3*, so they remain neutral.
+Next, the disulfide bonds need to be identified.
 To know where they are, we go back to VMD:

 * Select all cysteine residues
-* Draw method: licorice
+* Draw method: *Licorice*.
-* Color: by name
+* Color: *by name*.

 If we remove the rest of representations, we will see that some cysteines are together: those are the bonds.
 We can select the atoms to see the residue ID.